-ShaLeigh Dance Work’s is excited to present their newest evening-length work The In-Between which will premiere in NC this March.
+ShaLeigh Dance Work’s is excited to present their newest evening-length work The In-Between which will premiere at The Fruit this March 13-15.
 Excerpts have received standing ovations and are slated for performances in NYC this January.

 This work was selected to showcase with Booking Dance Festival at Jazz at Lincoln Center for APAP 2020.
 Excerpts have been presented by Durham Magazine’s TASTE; Gallery 202’s Movement Art Gala in Roanoke, VA; Westgate Wine in Raleigh, NC; and Revolutionaries in the Dark in Durham, NC.

 “I love this work!
 The build-up of tension is breathtaking!” – Jodi Kaplan, Booking Dance